 Galle Night light or Veilleuse

-A beautiful Galle night light or Veilleuse.
-The base – a 4 colour Landscape , engraved signature.
+Emile Galle Art Nouveau night light or Veilleuse.
+The base is a very finely detailed 4 colour cameo glass Landscape and has an engraved signature – Galle.
 Original Galle Nancy Paris label to the underside.
-The light fitting sits inside the top of the vase and has been re wired and PAT tested.
-Approx height including the light fitting is 15 cm.
-Excellent original condition – one small mark on the inside top of the vase where the metal fitting sites.
+The electrified light fitting sits inside the top of the vase and has been re wired and PAT tested.
+Made in France c 1900.
 A rare and beautiful piece

 His work expresses throughout multiple references his diverse interests, in which nature plays a dominant, but not exlusive, role.
 His patriotic and political commitments were best expressed at the Paris World Fairs of 1889 and 1900 in such pieces as The Rhine Table (which calls for the return of Alsace-Lorraine to France) and the spectacular installation of The seven pitchers Marjolaine (for the rehabilitation of Dreyfus).
 Involved early on in the renewal of decorative arts, Emile Gallé distributed in his French, German and English warehouses quality work throughout Europe.